Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Implementation and scaling

-Runtimes and bottlenecks vary heavily with particular setting for the problem under consideration.
-Therefore, it is hard to give universal benchmarks and provide general scaling properties.
-Bottlenecks were investigated using the Intel\textsuperscript{\textregistered} oneAPI HPC Toolkit \cite{oneAPIhpc}.
-For simulation configurations as used in the present work the code is compute-bound in 1D, memory-bound in 2D, and MPI-bound in 3D.
-Remarkable speedups in the latter case of full three dimensional simulations can thus be achieved through a reduction of the communication overhead by lowering the order of the numerical scheme.
-This is because the required depth of the ghost layers decreases, e.g., from seven to three from order thirteen to order 4, as can be seen from the stencils in Section \ref{sec:Numerical}.
-As mentioned above, the stencil order is on the other hand not decisive for compute speed.
+Remarkable speedups in the latter case of full three-dimensional simulations can thus be achieved through a reduction of the communication overhead by lowering the order of the numerical scheme.
+This is because the required depth of the ghost layers decreases, e.g., from seven to three from order thirteen to order 4, as can be seen from the stencils in Section \ref{sec:Dispersion}.
+To further ease the messaging pressure and memory requirements at large scales, additional parallelism by multi-threading with the help of \textit{OpenMP} \cite{Mattson2019,openmp} is used on top of the multi-processing.
+As mentioned above, the stencil order is on the other hand not decisive for computation speed alone.

-In the next section the numerical complexity scaling of the algorithm and the employed solver with the grid size and dimension is calculated theoretically.